OKEHAMPTON COLLEGE

 Open book

-Section A – John Keats: Selected Poems
+Section A – William Blake: Selected Poems

 Section B – Comparison of Carol Ann Duffy and Philip Larkin